maciejsmolinski/learnings/README.md

 # Learnings

-A simple knowledge base consisting of resources I collected whilst learning various things
+A curated list and a simple knowledge base of resources for learning product & software development.
+Mostly collected on a daily basis as I learn.

 * [Agile Software Development](/agile-software-development.md)
 * [Assembly](/assembly.md)